statamic/docs/content/collections/docs/upgrade-guide.md

 title: 'Upgrade Guide'
 intro: A guide for upgrading your existing Statamic v2 projects to v3.
 template: page
-updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
-updated_at: 1568743749
 id: f12f8ba3-19ff-48cb-a07b-653b05082d7e
 blueprint: page
-stage: 1
+stage: 4
 ---
 ## Overview
-Statamic 3 takes everything you love about v2, rewrites all the old stuff (Laravel 5.1 and Vue.js 1) with the latest hotness, adds roughly 80 fantastic new features, and speeds up performance by 5x.
+Statamic 3 takes everything you love about v2, rewrites all the old stuff (Laravel 5.1 and Vue.js 1) with the latest hotness, adds roughly 80 million fantastic new features, and speeds up performance by 5x-200x.
 What's not to love about that?

 > Install our [migrator package](https://github.com/statamic/migrator) to help automate your v2 upgrade!